 Education: B.A., MBA, Ph.D., University of Virginia

-Associate Professor Bidhan ("Bobby") Parmar is the Shannon Smith Emerging Scholar in Business Administration.
+Bidhan ("Bobby") Parmar is the Shannon G. Smith Bicentennial Associate Professor of Business Administration.
 Parmar teaches First Year Ethics, Second Year electives on collaboration, and creative and critical thinking at the Darden School of Business.
 He was named one of the top 40 business school professors under 40 in the world and has won several teaching and research awards.

 Parmar's research interests focus on how managers make sense of uncertainty and collaborate in ways that create value for stakeholders.
 His work helps executives better handle ambiguity in their decision-making.
 Parmar's work has been published in Organization Science, Psychological Science, Journal of Applied Psychology, Journal of Experimental Psychology, Organizational Behavior and Human Decision Processes, Organization Studies, Business & Society, and the Journal of Business Ethics.
 He has co-authored two books on stakeholder theory.